TDA/EMailInjectionVuln/README.md

 but can definitely be reused with other projects.
 4.  form_parser and check_for_email are the backbone scripts of this Crawler, they parse the forms and pull up the forms that have email fields respectively.
+5. Start the crawler like so, python CeleryCrawler.py worker -l INFO
+6. And then run the parser, like so python call_form_parser.py

 ### Fuzzer
 1. call_email_form_retriever makes a db query to get the forms with email fields,